 What organizations get your time and money?
-D3 Community Outreach and Kiva.org.
+D3 Community Outreach, The Coalition to Unchain Dogs, and Zidisha.org.
 D3's mission is "to foster a healthier community by developing a healthier child."
 They offer four main options to the youth of Durham: a summer basketball program, financial/entrepreneurial training, mentoring, and a GED program.
 I was drawn to D3 after hearing about them on The State of Things on WUNC and connecting this radio show with images I had taken in while driving through urban areas of Durham.
-I also support Kiva entrepreneurs since I dream to someday help out in rural, underdeveloped communities in isolated parts of the world with a mentality similar to that in the book 3 Cups of Tea.
+Malcom is the founder - he has a huge vision and the drive to match.
+Tutoring volunteers and donations are always appreciated.

 The Coalition to Unchain Dogs does incredible work for dogs and their owners every week through building fences.
 They have freed well over 1000 dogs from chains, and also focus on building lasting relationships with their owners.
 If you love dogs and/or people, please check them out!

 Last, I also support Zidisha entrepreneurs globally since I dream to someday help out in rural, underdeveloped communities in isolated parts of the world with a mentality similar in books like 3 Cups of Tea.
 All in all, I want to be better at connecting with people locally and around the world - it’s really work in progress.